vesuxyz/docs/blog/2024-10-26-about-vesu/index.md

 ## What We Offer

-Our platform allows users to:
+Vesu allows users to:

 - Supply: Earn passive income by supplying your crypto assets.
 - Borrow: Access capital without the need for intermediaries.
 - Build with us: Create your own markets.
-Innovate and build on top of our infrastructure.
+Innovate and build on top of Vesu’s infrastructure.

 ## Why choose Vesu?

 Here’s what makes Vesu different and how we aim to improve DeFi:

+- **User Experience**: Vesu delivers a FinTech-like experience with the security of Ethereum, using Starknet features like multicalls to make DeFi accessible and user-friendly.
+With our direct integration into the Argent smart wallet, users can seamlessly manage assets and earn yield within the app.
+Learn more about our [UX principles](https://docs.vesu.xyz/blog/2024-05-17-vesu-ux-principles).

+![Integration in Argent Invest](argent-integration.png)
+- **Better Rates**: Vesu’s rates are set by a dynamic interest rate model that automatically adjusts based on real-time demand, ensuring fair and efficient rates without the need for slow, manual governance.
+This approach allows the market to naturally balance supply and demand, so users always get the best possible borrowing conditions.
+- **Better Risk Control**: All lending pools have separate risks that don’t affect other pools.
+Within a pool, depositors share risk only with others in the same pool.
+Each pool has a specific maximal loan-to-value (LTV) ratio, set by the pool creator, which is critical for enabling both capital efficiency and liquidation safety.
+- **Innovation**: By creating a flexible and open infrastructure we enable continuous development and innovation, allowing both our team and external developers to build on Vesu’s platform.
+Examples of this include features like Multiply and the upcoming Automations.
+- **Create New Market**: Anyone can create new markets tailored to their preferences, such as setting specific loan-to-value (LTV) ratios, custom interest rate models or oracles.
-- **Security**: Keeping user funds safe is our highest priority.
+- **Security**: Keeping user funds safe is the highest priority.
 We have [multiple audits](https://docs.vesu.xyz/security/security-audit) and a [$100,000 Immunefi bug bounty](https://immunefi.com/bug-bounty/vesu/information/).
-Our risk isolation design keeps problems contained within individual pools, ensuring platform stability.
-With our [risk framework](https://docs.vesu.xyz/risk/risk-framework), users can make informed decisions confidently.
-Our publicly known team is based in Europe, with strong security practices.
+The Vesu team is publicly known, with strong security practices.
 We take these and many more steps to keep Vesu safe and secure.

-- **User Experience**: We aim to provide a **FinTech-like experience** using Ethereum’s decentralization and security as the foundation.
-By leveraging Starknet features like multicalls and collaborating with partners like Argent, we make DeFi accessible and user-friendly.
-One example is the integration directly into the Argent smart wallet, allowing users to easily manage their assets and access yield within the app.
-For more, read our [UX principles](https://docs.vesu.xyz/blog/2024-05-17-vesu-ux-principles).

-![Integration in Argent Invest](argent-integration.png)

-- **Lending Hooks**: Our customizable lending hooks allow developers to create unique lending markets and more.
-Inspired by Uniswap v4, these hooks allow developers to set up specific features for each pool, like custom interest rates, oracles, and security settings.
-Our lending hooks enhance composability, enabling new integrations and use cases within the DeFi space.
-Learn more in our blog post about [Lending Hooks](https://docs.vesu.xyz/blog/2024-04-03-vesu-lending-hooks).

-- **Governance-Free & Algorithm-Driven**: Vesu operates without governance, relying purely on algorithms to make decisions.
-We trust mathematical models, not intermediaries, ensuring transparent and fair outcomes.
-For example, our dynamic interest rate model adjusts rates automatically based on market conditions, providing efficiency without manual oversight.
-Learn more in our first blog post [here](https://docs.vesu.xyz/blog/2024-03-06-welcome#free-markets-model).

 ## Next Steps